loning/the-math/docs/psi-collapse-zfc/chapter-16-collapse-set-theory-post-zfc-language.md

 **Theorem 16.1 (Universal Generation)**: Every mathematical structure can be generated through appropriate collapse patterns.

-*Proof*: By consciousness primacy (CST2) and observation creation (CST3), any conceivable structure X has a pattern P such that ψ ○ P ↓ X. ∎
+*Proof*: By observer primacy (CST2) and observation creation (CST3), any conceivable structure X has a pattern P such that ψ ○ P ↓ X. ∎

 ### 16.7.2 The Living Mathematics Theorem

 **Theorem 16.2**: In CST, all mathematical objects are potentially alive (self-modifying).

-*Proof*: Since membership is dynamic (CST4) and consciousness can choose (CST6), any object can evolve through changing observation patterns. ∎
+*Proof*: Since membership is dynamic (CST4) and observer can choose (CST6), any object can evolve through changing observation patterns. ∎

 ## 16.8 Recovering Classical Mathematics